AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

       Expected: Error message showing the valid tags will be displayed.
    5. Test case `filterout candidate` <br>
       Expected: Error message for invalid command format shown in status message with command format and example.

-### Clearing all entries
-1. Clearing all entries in HireHive

-    1. Prerequisites: List contains people.

-    2. Test case: `clear` <br>
-       Expected: All the persons in the list are cleared.
-List is now empty.

-    3. Test case: `Clear` <br>
-       Expected: Nothing is cleared.
-Error details shown in the status message.

-### Exiting the program
-1. Exiting the program

-   1. Prerequisites: Program was originally running.

-   2. Test case: `exit` <br>
-      Expected: Program exits and closes.

 ### Adding note of a person